JustinGOSSES/spoken-floodplain/README.md

 A website that tells a drive when they enter or leave a floodplain, so they don't have to look at a map probably made for desktops on a tiny phone.

 #### Potential Technology
 Reuses free & open data.
 All technology capabilities necessary already exists.
+No server necessary, all front-end.

 - Browser Web API for text-to-speech
 - Browser Web API for location sharing